-Proposition A asks voters to vote for or against approving the maintenance and operations portion of the City’s property tax rate and dedicating 8.75-cents towards the implementation of Project Connect, and ensuring that the initial investment is completed.
+Proposition A asked voters to vote for or against approving the maintenance and operations portion of the City’s property tax rate and dedicating 8.75-cents towards the implementation of Project Connect, and ensuring that the initial investment is completed.
 See a map of the proposed initial investment here.

 - See the Proposition A Contract with Voters here (Council Resolution No.20200807-003).